 On the financial assistance page be sure to take advantage of the CARE program:

 CARE Program Discount.
 The California Alternative Rate for Energy program, administered by PG&E but paid for by all customers in California and available to people served by RCEA, is one of the most significant ways to save money.
 The program is easy to apply for and customers have a good chance of qualifying if their income has changed or they receive other financial assistance.
 Qualifying customers can receive a monthly discount of 20% or more on gas and electricity.
 Participants qualify through income guidelines or if enrolled in certain public assistance programs.
 For more details and a link to apply or information on other programs you may qualify for, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.

 Suspending Power Shutoffs.
 Customers will NOT be disconnected for non-payment of electricity bills.
 PG&E has announced a moratorium on customer shutoffs for nonpayment, and since RCEA customers receive electricity distribution services from PG&E, this suspension applies to RCEA customers as well.
 For more information regarding PG&E’s customer policies during the COVID-19 epidemic, visit https://pge.com/.

 Early California Climate Credit.
 Bi-annually, the California Public Utilities Commission provides a credit to customers’ utility bills, known as the “California Climate Credit.”
 This part of a statewide effort to fight against climate change.
 Typically, this credit is distributed in April and October.
-This year, the CPUC has worked to applying the October electric credit earlier to customer utility bills.
-This will result in a bill credit for $35.73 in April, $17.87 in May and $17.86 in June.
+In 2020, the CPUC worked to apply the October electric credit earlier to customer utility bills.
+This resulted in a bill credit for $35.73 in April, $17.87 in May and $17.86 in June of 2020.
 To learn more about the California Climate Credit, visit the California Public Utilities Commission website.